- DMA Violin Performance and Literature, Boston University

-Robert Lehmann is Professor of Music and Director of Strings and Orchestral Activities, Southern Maine Symphony Orchestra and the Portland Youth Symphony Orchestra at the USM School of Music.
-In addition to his duties at USM, he is Music Director of the North Shore Philharmonic Orchestra, the White Mountain Bach Festival in New Hampshire, and conductor of the Portland Youth Symphony Orchestra.
+Robert Lehmann is Professor of Music and Director of Strings and Orchestral Activities at the University of Southern Maine School of Music where he conducts the Southern Maine Symphony Orchestra and the Portland Youth Symphony Orchestra.
+In addition to his duties at USM, he is Music Director of the North Shore Philharmonic Orchestra, and the White Mountain Bach Festival in New Hampshire.
 He holds degrees in Violin Performance from the University of the Pacific, the Eastman School and Boston University and has been a fellow at the American Academy of Conducting at the Aspen Festival and at the Conductors Institute at Bard College.

 Prior to his appointment at USM, he was Music Director of the Mozart Society Orchestra at Harvard, and on the conducting staff of the Greater Boston and the Empire State Youth Orchestras.
 He is first violinist of the Meliora Quartet and concertmaster of the PORTOpera and Choral Art Society.
 He is in demand as a performer, conductor, teacher and adjudicator and is listed in Who's Who in American Music.
-His new CD, â€œChamber Music for String by Manuel M. Ponceâ€ has just been issued by Centaur Records.
-He recently conducted the world premiere of Portland Balletâ€™s newly commissioned â€œThe Legend of Sleepy Hollowâ€.
-His recent performance of Mahler's Symphony No. 3, was named the top performance event of the 2012 Portland concert season by the Portland Press Herald.
+His CD, “Chamber Music for String by Manuel M. Ponce” was issued by Centaur Records in 2009.
+He has given numerous word premieres including Elliot Schwartz's "Concerto VI: Mr. Jefferson" and Portland Ballet’s “The Legend of Sleepy Hollow”.
+His 2012 performance of Mahler's Symphony No. 3, was named the top performance event of the Portland concert season by the Portland Press Herald.

 Manuel Ponce: Chamber Music for Strings.
 String Quartet; Sonata a Duo; Petite Suite dans le style ancien; Robert Lehmann, violin; Jennifer Elowitch, violin; Kimberly Lehmann, viola; William Rounds, cello